AdobeDocs/target-developers/src/pages/implement/server-side/index.md

 ---
 # Server Side: implement Target

-Information about Adobe Target server-side delivery APIs, SDKs, and Target Recommendations APIs.
+Information about Adobe Target server-side Delivery APIs, SDKs, and Target Recommendations APIs.

 The following process occurs in a server-side implementation of Target: